sam81/pychoacoustics/pychoacoustics/doc/adding_experiments.rst

       return prm

 When the function is called, it is passed a dictionary containing various parameters through the ``prm`` argument.
-The function receives this dictionary of parameters and adds or modifies some of them.
+The function modifies this dictionary by adding the parameters of the experiment, and returns the dictionary back to the main routine.

+Let's analyze the function for our experiment.
 On line 2 we give a label to the experiment, this can be anything we want, except the label of an experiment already existing.
 On line 3 we add this experiment label to the list of “experimentsChoices”.